 - Leave all default options checked.

-- Click Run Deployment.
+- Click Next repeatedly to finish the installation.
 Again, this process can take a while for a large site.

-- Follow the final steps listed on the page.
+- Follow each of the “Final Steps” listed on the page.

 Test your site